-Twenty years ago, I became an exile to a place reputed for learning… I crossed to Egypt where I visited the College of that renowned and perfect sage, the Guide [=Maimonides].
-I found there the fourth and fifth generations of his holy seed, all of them righteous, but none of them devoted to science.
-In all the Orient there were no scholars… A day came when the spirit of the Lord moved me to search among the capitals of the West; so I traveled through Catalonia and Aragon, and at this moment I live in the great city of Valencia.
-If the Quickener of the dead grant me life, I will again traverse the whole of Aragon and Spain.
-I will cross to Fez, for I have heard that it is a seat of learning
+Twenty years ago, I was exiled to a place reputed for learning… I crossed to Egypt, where I visited the College of that renowned and perfect sage, the Guide [=Maimonides].
+I found there the fourth and fifth generations of his holy seed, all righteous, but none devoted to science.
+In all the Orient there were no scholars… (Sefer HaMussar p.98)

-Kaspi considered himself primarily as a commentator.
-He distinguishes between a “commentary” (perush) and an independent work (chibbur), declaring, “I do not define a work as a ‘commentary’ unless it brings us to the real intention of the author of the book” (Commentary on the Song of Songs, p.
+Kaspi considered himself primarily a commentator.
+He distinguishes between a “commentary” (perush) and an independent work (ḥibbur), declaring, “I do not define a work as a ‘commentary’ unless it brings us to the real intention of the author of the book” (Commentary on the Song of Songs, p.
 184).
-Nevertheless, he sometimes admits his inability to prove that his interpretation represents the author's real meaning, particular when that “author” is the biblical author, i.e., God Himself:
+Nevertheless, he sometimes admits his inability to prove that his interpretation represents the author’s real meaning, particularly when that “author” is the biblical one, i.e., God, Himself:

-I do not assert that the intention of its Giver [= of the Torah] was those same purposes that I have assumed, for perhaps those were not intended, but he combined them with other intentions, which are presently hidden from us...
-For the same thing may have many purposes that do not necessarily contradict one another...
-But what I say..., whether I prophesy the intention of their author or not, at any rate, what I say is true, that we have learned such and such a matter from the subject of the narratives (Tirat Kesef, p.
+I do not assert that the intention of its Giver [= of the Torah] was those same purposes that I have assumed, for perhaps those were not intended, but he combined them with other intentions, presently hidden from us… For the same thing may have many purposes that do not necessarily contradict one another… Nevertheless what I say…, whether I prophesy their author’s intentions or not, what I say is true, that we have learned such and such a matter from the subject of the narratives (Tirat Kesef, p.
 64).